ardanlabs/gotraining/topics/go/design/packaging/README.md

     * Packages must reduce, minimize and simplify its code base.
 * **To be portable, packages must be designed with reusability in mind.**
     * Packages must aspire for the highest level of portability.
-    * Packages must reduce taking on opinions when it’s reasonable and practical.
+    * Packages must reduce setting policy when it’s reasonable and practical.
     * Packages must not become a single point of dependency.

 ## Project Structure